krzysztofzablocki/Sourcery/guides/Codable.md

 }
 ```

   - method to decode a property.
-This is usefull if you need to decode some property manually:
+This is useful if you need to decode some property manually:

 ```swift
 struct MyStruct: AutoDecodable {